ory/fosite/README.md

 ### Encourage security by enforcing it!

-This is achieved with:
+#### Secure Tokens

-* **Secure Tokens:** Tokens are generated with a minimum entropy of 256 bit.
+Tokens are generated with a minimum entropy of 256 bit.
 You can use more, if you want.

+#### No state, no token

-* **No state, no token:** Without a random-looking state, *GET /oauth2/auth* will fail.
+Without a random-looking state, *GET /oauth2/auth* will fail.

+#### Opaque tokens

-* **Opaque tokens:** Token generators should know nothing about the request or context.
+Token generators should know nothing about the request or context.

+#### Advanced Token Validation

-* **Advanced Token Validation:** Tokens are layouted as `<key>.<signature>`.
+Tokens are layouted as `<key>.<signature>`.
 The following workflow requires an attacker to gain

- *(a)* access to the database
+a. access to the database
- *(b)* write permission in the persistent store,
+b. write permission in the persistent store,
- *(c)* get hold of the token encryption secret.
+c. get hold of the token encryption secret.

 A database leak or (exclusively) the knowledge of the token encrpytion secret are not enough to maliciously obtain or create a valid token.
 Tokens and credentials can however still be stolen by man-in-the-middle attacks, by malicious or vulnerable clients and other attack vectors.
 * Issuance
-    1. The key is hashed using BCrypt (variable) and used as `<signature>``.
+  1. The key is hashed using BCrypt (variable) and used as `<signature>`.
   2. The client is presented with `<key>.<signature>`.
   3. The signature is encrypted and stored in the database using AES (variable).
 * Validation
  1. The client presents `<key>.<signature>`.
  2. It is validated if <key> matches <signature> using BCrypt (variable).
  3. The signature is encrypted using AES (variable).
  4. The encrypted signature is looked up in the database, failing validation if no such row exists.
  5. They key is considered valid and is now subject for other validations, like audience, redirect or state matching.

+#### Encrypt credentials at rest

-* **Encrypt credentials at rest:** Credentials (tokens, passwords and secrets) are always be stored encrypted.
+Credentials (tokens, passwords and secrets) are always encrypted at rest.

-* **Implement peer reviewed IETF Standards:** Fosite implements [rfc6749](https://tools.ietf.org/html/rfc6749) and enforces countermeasures suggested in [rfc6819](https://tools.ietf.org/html/rfc6819).
+#### Implement peer reviewed IETF Standards

+Fosite implements [rfc6749](https://tools.ietf.org/html/rfc6749) and enforces countermeasures suggested in [rfc6819](https://tools.ietf.org/html/rfc6819).

 ### Provide extensibility and interoperability